saysimple/saysimple-plugin-devkit/README.md

 _Don't forget to change `example` to your app name_

 #### Inside the composition api
-There is is also a way to get translations inside the composition api.
-We suply an [vue i18n class](https://kazupon.github.io/vue-i18n/api/#vuei18n-class) with all your translations inside the `app.utils.i18n` so you it would work something like this:
+There is also a way to get translations inside the composition api.
+We supply a [vue i18n class](https://kazupon.github.io/vue-i18n/api/#vuei18n-class) with all your translations inside the `app.utils.i18n` so it would work something like this:

 ```javascript